cap-js-community/odata-v2-adapter/README.md

 ### Build Task

 CDS OData V2 adapter includes an CDS build task that allows preparing the OData V2 EDMX files for server and MTX sidecar app.
-The build task is only available when the adapter is bootstrapped via the CDS plugin mechanism (default).
+The build task is only automatically available when the adapter is bootstrapped via the CDS plugin mechanism (default).
 It is then automatically active but can be deactivated using option `cds.cov2ap.build: false`.

+The build task generates each OData V2 EDMX file one-by-one for each OData service, excluding services annotated with `@cov2ap.ignore`.
+For performance reasons all EDMX files can be compiled together, via configuration `cds.cov2ap.build: "all"`.
+Please note that in case of `all` mode, all services are compiled including none-OData services and those annotated with `@cov2ap.ignore`, but only not ignored OData services are written to disk.

+In case of a custom server bootstrap, the build task needs to be registered manually.

 ### Unit-Tests